yeputons/DbFall2013/README.md

 6. `hi!` - just replies 'ok'.
 Useful for connection testing
 7. `key` - answers with amount of actual keys (32-bit), followed by them in standard format (length + data bytes)
 8. `its` - answers with amount of actual keys (32-bit), followed by items: key first (length + data), value follows in the same format.
+9. `pak` - starts compacting process.
+Do not return until the process finishes.

 ## Storage engines